What happens on the day?

 What if I am taking two degrees?

-You will be presented for the higher degree first (e.g. PhD), and then you will join the group waiting to receive the lower degree (e.g. MPhil).
+You will be presented for the higher degree first (e.g. PhD), and then after you receive that degree from the Vice-Chancellor (or her deputy), you turn around and walk back to the waiting graduands where you’ll take your place to receive the lower degree (e.g. MPhil) following the formula as above.
 You must wear the gown and hood appropriate to your highest degree.
+If you have any question, please let us know.

 For more information on the dress code, please click here.

-The College Praelector is responsible for presenting students at graduation.
-Our Praelector is Fr Alban McCoy (praelector@st-edmunds.cam.ac.uk).
+The College Praelector is responsible for presenting the College’s graduands at a congregation in the Senate-House.
+Our Praelector is Fr Alban McCoy and the Deputy-Praelector is Dr Charlotte Kenchington.
+You can contact either one at: (praelector@st-edmunds.cam.ac.uk).

 Are ‘Congregation’ and ‘graduation’ the same?

-Yes, both ‘Congregation’ and ‘graduation’ are when you are awarded your degree – which is also known as having your degree “conferred”.
+Yes, the terms are used interchangeably.
+However, strictly speaking a ‘Congregation’ is where and how you’ll receive your degree and ‘graduation’ the act of graduating to your degree – which is also known as having your degree “conferred”.

 What does ‘Trinitarian formula’ mean?